leamsigc/chatinoResources/content/blogs/index.md

         class: ''
     meta:
         -   name: 'keywords'
-            content: 'Giessen  and Wetzlar developer meetup group'
+            content:  'Chatino language, Chatino culture, Chatino people, language blog, cultural blog'
         -   name: 'robots'
             content: 'index, follow'
         -   name: 'author'
-            content: 'Leamsigc'
+            content: 'Ismael Garcia Canseco'
         -   name: 'description'
-            content: 'We are a community of software developers in Wetzlar | Giessen, Germany.
-Whether you love writing code or are just getting started, you are welcome here! '
+            content:  'Welcome to our blog dedicated to exploring the rich and vibrant world of Chatino language and culture.
+Join us on a journey of discovery as we explore the history, traditions, and language of this fascinating people.'

 ---
 ::Hero